arunbaby0/arunbaby.com/_pages/podcasts-I-listen-to.md

 permalink: /podcasts-I-listen-to/
 ---

-* The Tim Ferriss show
+* The Tim Ferriss Show
 * Bulletproof Radio
 * Naval
 * The Knowledge Project
 * Akimbo
-* The Habit coach
+* The Habit Coach
 * Exponential Wisdom
 * Sadhguru's Podcast
 * The Unmistakable Creative
-* The Upgrade by lifehacker
+* The Upgrade by Lifehacker
-* Ben greenfield fitness
+* Ben Greenfield fitness